killerclawslol/learn/CONTRIBUTING.md

 [yarn](https://yarnpkg.com/en/) | ^1.3.0
 [freeCodeCamp](https://github.com/freecodecamp/freecodecamp) | Running Locally

 [freeCodeCamp/freeCodeCamp](https://github.com/freecodecamp/freecodecamp) currently holds the backend code for learn.
 The development process relies on this backend.
-You will see a message like below if you attemp to run `Learn` locally without it:
+You will see a message like below if you attempt to run `Learn` locally without it:

 ```sh
 error UNHANDLED EXCEPTION